 To assist you in determining what certification you require, please visit the Baseball Canada NCCP (National Coaching Certification Program) page and use the Tell Us Your Coaching Goals section.
 In this section you answer 4 questions (province, division you're coaching, coaching class - A, AA, etc. and your coaching role - Head or Assistant Coach).
 Once you fill this out, it will tell you what coaching certification courses are required and you can click on each type of certification course for further.

-If you require additional information, please contact the Coaching Director listed on the Executive page.
+If you require additional information, please contact the Coach and Player Development Director listed on the Executive page.

 The Coaches tab at the top of the Baseball Alberta homepage also has a variety of information about coaching certification.